WheteThunger/VehicleVendorOptions/README.md

 {
   "Vehicles": {
     "Minicopter": {
-      "FuelAmount": 100
+      "FuelAmount": 100,
+      "ScrapCost": -1
     },
     "ScrapTransport": {
-      "FuelAmount": 100
+      "FuelAmount": 100,
+      "ScrapCost": -1
     },
     "Rowboat": {
-      "FuelAmount": 50
+      "FuelAmount": 50,
+      "ScrapCost": -1
     },
     "RHIB": {
-      "FuelAmount": 50
+      "FuelAmount": 50,
+      "ScrapCost": -1
     }
   }
 }
 ```

-`FuelAmount` -- The amount of low grade fuel to put in the vehicle's fuel tank when it spawns.
-Set to `-1` for the max stack size of low grade fuel on your server.
+- `FuelAmount` -- The amount of low grade fuel to put in the vehicle's fuel tank when it spawns.
+  - Set to `-1` for the max stack size of low grade fuel on your server.
+- `ScrapCost` -- The amount of scrap required to purchase the vehicle.
+  - Note: Changing this will unfortunately not change the price displayed on the UI since that is determined client-side.
+  - Set to `-1` for vanilla prices.
+    - This option is recommended if you want the prices to update automatically when the game developer changes them.
+    - This is the default setting, in case you didn't install the plugin for the purpose of changing prices.
+  - For reference, vanilla prices are:
+    - Minicopter: `750`
+    - ScrapTransport: `1250`
+    - Rowboat: `125`
+    - RHIB: `300`